zh54321/hashcat_rule_gen/README.md

 # Rule Generator For Hashcat
-Genereate Hashcat rules file based on permutation of input files.
+Generate Hashcat rules file based on permutation of input files

-This script is designed to create rule files for password cracking with Hashcat.
-The main idea is that each rule can contain different elements, combined in various ways.

 ### Rule Components

 The script uses the following components in the rule generation:

-- `%Word Case Operator%`: Utilizes the word from the wordlist.
-Example: `"l"` for lowercase.
+- **%Word Case Operator%**: Example "l" which uses the word from the wordlist in lowercase
-- `%Number or Common Chars%`: Includes numbers or common patterns.
-Examples: `"123"`, `"007"`, `"aaa"`, `"abc"`.
-- `%Specialchar%`: Common special characters.
-Examples: `"."`, `"!"`, `"?"`.
-- `%Character Replacement%`: Replaces characters with symbols.
-Examples: Replace `"a"` with `"@"`, `"s"` with `"$"`.
+- **%Number or common chars%**: Numbers like "123", "007", or common patterns like "aaa", "abc"
+- **%Specialchar%**: The common ".","!", or "?" which people use in their password
+- **%Character replacement%**: Replace "a" with an "@" or "s" with a "$"

 ### Position Matters

-The position of components like special characters is crucial.
-They could be at the start, middle, or end of a pattern.
-For example, `"!"` could appear in `"Summer2023!"`, `"Summer!2023"`, or `"!Summer2023"`.
-The script generates rules to cover all these cases.
+Example the "!" could be at the end (Summer2023!), in the middle (Summer!2023) or even at the start (!Summer2023).
+But it could be 2023Summer!, 2023!Summer, !2023Summer, Summer2023, 2023Summer, Summer!, !Summer, Summer as well...
+To cover all those cases the script will generate the rule files for it.

 ### Example Content and Generated Rules

 The script reads the content of the file with the correct Hashcat rule syntax and generates various combinations.

 **Example Content:**
+File in the content of the file with the correct Hashcat rule syntax.
+Example:
 - `prefix.txt`: `c`
 - `numbers_append.txt`: `$1`
 - `numbers_prepend.txt`: `^1`